jasonbhalla/slides-to-cheat-sheet/README.md

 # slides-to-cheat-sheet: Convert Lecture Slides → Cheat Sheet / Reference Sheet

-This script combines multiple lecture slide PDFs into one output PDF handout.
+This script combines multiple lecture slide PDFs into one output PDF cheat sheet / reference sheet.

 In some university classes, you are allowed to bring a "cheat sheet" to an exam, where you can put any notes you want.
 You can use this script to automatically build a "cheat sheet" that places all slides from the inputted slideshow on the sheet, as big as possible while still fitting them all.